Pierre Rebut

-Pierre Rebut was a French botanist who specialized in cacti.
+Pierre Rebut (1827-1902) was a French botanist who specialized in cacti.
 The genus Rebutia is named after him.
 He was born in France in the year 1827 and died in the year 1902.
 He was awarded a gold medal by the Côte-d'Or Society of Horticulture and Arboriculture for having a large collection of cacti.
 In addition to cacti, his personal collection also included Crassula, Aloe, Agave, and Mesembryanthemum.
 His collection was also considered noteworthy by the Lyonnais Horticultural Society due to the aforementioned wide variety of species and rarity of some of the plants.
-He was the first person to describe Rebutia minuscula as a species.